CODAIT/pardata/CONTRIBUTING.md

 generating for a stable test and doc env (e.g., future incompatibility, regression, etc.).
 We want to pin these because, in this project, we use these packages solely for deployment of our development environment (i.e., running tests and generating docs) and we want stable packages that are used by us for these purposes.
-We let GitHub's Dependabot verify that bumping the versions won't break anything before we actually upgrade any of these dependencies.
+We let Renovate verify that bumping the versions won't break anything before we actually upgrade any of these dependencies.

 We should not pin the actual dependencies of PyDAX (as specified in `setup.py`), because PyDAX is an